 Blind people can read with their fingers.
-They use letters for the blind invented by the Frenchman Louis Braille - which is why this type of writing is also known as combination of these six dots.
+They use letters for the blind invented by the Frenchman Louis Braille - which is why this type of writing is also known as Braille (pronounced "brail").

+The letter system consists of six dots pressed into the paper with a special machine.
+Each letter of the alphabet is made of a different combination of these six dots.
 When a blind person moves his fingers across the paper, he can feel the letters.
 If you pay attention, you will notice Braille writing all over the place - for example, on medicine packets and on elevator buttons.